Crystal Meth Addiction

 Sense of invincibility/ grand sense of self

-Long-term methamphetamine abuse can cause irreversible damage or death.
+A Long-term Crystal Meth addiction can cause irreversible damage or even death.
 There are indicators that an individual is abusing this drug.
 These signs include:

 Facial scars or ‘picking’ scars